juanfrans/juanfrans.github.io/_pages/about.md

 #### INVITED TALKS

+* Conflict Urbanism: Colombia, workshop session presented at the [Quantification of Urban Space](https://london.ac.uk/institute-in-paris/research/quantification-urban-space) lecture series, University of London Institute in Paris, 2021.
-* [Mapping Data Flows](https://www.global-solutions-initiative.org/global-table/ai-and-data-governance/), *data presentation* for the AI and Data Governance panel at the [Global Solutions Summit 2020](https://www.global-solutions-initiative.org/).
+* [Mapping Data Flows](https://www.global-solutions-initiative.org/global-table/ai-and-data-governance/), data presentation for the AI and Data Governance panel at the [Global Solutions Summit 2020](https://www.global-solutions-initiative.org/).
 * [Mobility + Spatial Agency: Autonomy in the New Urban Interface](https://calendar.aiany.org/2019/07/15/mobility-spatial-agency-autonomy-in-the-new-urban-interface/), AIA New York, New York, 2019.
 * Spatial Data Analysis and Visualization, lecture for the Housing Studio masters course at The City University of New York, New York, 2018.
 * Research Through Visualization, lecture for the Strategic Communications masters course at The City University of New York, New York, 2018.